DarioGT/viewform/README.rst

 Template tags
 =============

-`viewform` built around simple concept called viewpart. `Viewpart` is the like django template block, it has a default value and could be overriden.
-But `viewparts` are created dynamically for each form field, allows you to redefince specific form field html render output.
+`viewform` is built around simple concept called viewpart. `Viewpart` is like django template block, it has a default value and could be overriden.
+But `viewparts` are created dynamically for each form field, which allows you to redefine specific form field html render output.

 Here is the example of rendering form with predefined bootstrap template, but prepend email field with `@` sign.